The Best Collagen for Skin: A Doctor's Honest Guide

 As production of these types declines, skin can start to sag.
 The good news is that research shows taking a hydrolyzed collagen supplement can make a measurable difference.
 One major review of studies found that supplementation significantly improved skin elasticity compared to a placebo.
 This means you’re giving your body the building blocks it needs to reinforce your skin’s underlying structure from within.

-The Link Between Skin Elasticity and a Healthy Metabolism
+The Surprising Link Between Firm Skin and Metabolism

 Here’s where things get interesting.
 The same protein that helps firm up your skin can also support your weight management goals.
 How?
 First, collagen is a protein, and protein is excellent for helping you feel full.
 A high-quality collagen supplement can help you manage your appetite, making it easier to stick to your health goals without feeling deprived.